ironhacks/ironhacks-app/README.md

 </ProjectContent>
 ```

-There are some key action that the user can perform here:
+There are some key actions that the user can perform here:

 - ```saveProject``` by clicking Save and run.
 - ```startPushNavigation``` by clicking Push to evaluation.
 - ```startCreateNewFileFlow``` by clicking Create new file.

-There is also the ```FilesContainer``` component, which allows the user to navigate through the diferent files of the project.
+There is also the ```FilesContainer``` component, which allows the user to navigate through the different files of the project.

 Let's start by the Save and run button: